mminer/mminer.github.com/_posts/2015-01-25-docker-dev-environment-for-web-app.md

 Whenever we modify a file, the server should detect this and restart itself, showing our changes immediately.
 Flask's development server in debug mode (`app.run(debug=True)`) does this, as can many production-ready servers like Gunicorn.

 So we need to tell Gunicorn whether we're in development or production mode.
-Perhaps the easiest method is by using environment variables.
+The easiest method is by using environment variables.
 Docker allows us to specify environment variables both in our *Dockerfile* or at runtime as arguments to `docker run`.
 The latter option is what we want.

 ```bash
 docker run -it --publish=8080:80 --env="MODE=dev" mminer/myserver